 The uppermost Madera Formation beds are exposed along the hiking trail at the foot of Battleship Rock.

-west of State Road Four in this general area.
+number of sites west of State Road Four in this general area.

 Fossils weathered from Madera Group limestone.
 Crinoid stem fragments at top; brachiopod at bottom.

 Here is a sample from the Jarosa area showing a whole assemblage of fossils.

 Madera Formation limestone rich in fossils. \36.0307143N 106.723381W